bigscience-workshop/biomedical/README.md

 #### What if my dataset does not have a public license?

 We understand that some biomedical datasets require external licensing.
 To respect the agreement of the license, we recommend implementing a dataloader script that works if the user has a locally downloaded file.
-You can find an example [here](examples/cellfinder.py) and follow the local [template](templates/template_local.py).
+You can find an example [here](examples/cellfinder.py) and follow the local/private dataset specific instructions in  [template](templates/template.py).

 #### What if my dataset does not have a public license?